 There are several good reasons one might need to replace a green card.
-Anyone renewing or replacing a green card will use Use Form I-90, Application to Replace Permanent Resident Card.
-It will take a few months to receive your new card, so file Form I-90 as soon as possible.
+Anyone renewing or replacing a green card will need to file Form I-90, Application to Replace Permanent Resident Card, the U.S. Citizenship and Immigration Services (USCIS).
+It will take several months to receive your new card, so file Form I-90 as soon as possible.
 Some reasons that you might use Form I-90 include:

 - Your card was lost, stolen or destroyed

 - Your card was issued but never received